Renjeeshrk/PublicRepo01/Terraform/Get Started.md

 * Visual Studio Code

 ### Setting up your infrastructure-as-code workstation
-Its important to have your infrastracture-as-code platform in a consistent environmnet Here we are using Chocoloately to automate the installation
+Its important to have your infrastructure-as-code platform in a consistent environment Here we are using Chocoloately to automate the installation

 1. Navigate to https://chocolatey.org/install